VishalB210/Carisurg_Week_0_Portfolio/README.md

 - Google Colab
 - GitHub

+---

 # How to Reproduce the Results

 1. Open the notebook in Google Colab.
 2. Upload the provided dataset.
 3. Run all notebook cells from top to bottom.
-4. Generated plots, cleaned datasets, and clinical documentation can be reviewed within the repository.
+4. Cleaned datasets and visualizations will be generated automatically.

+---

 # Screenshots and Visualizations

-The repository includes screenshots documenting the cleaning, validation, and visualization processes completed during Week 0.
+The repository includes screenshots showing:

 ### Assignment 2 – Pulse Cleaning

+- Pulse Before Cleaning
-- Pulse cleaning process
+- Pulse Cleaning Process
-- Summary statistics
+- Pulse Summary Statistics
-- Validation checks
+- Final Validation Check

 ### Assignment 3 – Data Visualization

-- Pulse distribution histogram
+- Pulse Distribution Histogram
-- Age vs Pulse scatter plot
+- Age vs Pulse Scatter Plot
-- Clinical reference lines and visual outputs

-These screenshots are available in the **screenshots** folder.
+All screenshots are available in the **screenshots** folder.

+---

 # GitHub Repository